eliascodes/modload/README.md

 > A file in the directory tree matching this pattern is interpreted as the entry point for it's parent directory.
 Only this file is required; all other files in the same directory, and in sub-directories, are skipped.
 > ##### `es6modules`
 > ###### ( Boolean | default: `false` )
 > A flag to specify whether modules are exported with ES6 module syntax (i.e. using the `export` keyword).
-If `true`, the autoloader will require the default value (i.e., whatever is exported by `export default`)
+If `true`, modload will require the default value (i.e., whatever is exported by `export default`)

 ### `asObject(options)`
 ##### Return